formkiq/docs.formkiq.com/docs/tutorials/FileSync CLI/document-migration.md

   - migration
 ---

-# Data Migration
+# DynamoDB Data Migration

-This tutorial show you how to use the "--restore-dynamodb" option in the [FileSync CLI](/docs/add-on-modules/modules/filesync-cli) and the "sync" option in the [AWS CLI](https://aws.amazon.com/cli/) to sync documents from one FormKiQ installation to another.
+This tutorial shows how to use the `--restore-dynamodb` option in the [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) and the `aws s3 sync` command in the [AWS CLI](https://aws.amazon.com/cli/) to copy documents from one FormKiQ installation to another.

-## What you’ll need
+## What You Will Build

+You will copy document metadata from one FormKiQ DynamoDB table to another, then copy the corresponding document content between S3 buckets.

+## Before You Begin

-* Access to a FormKiQ Advanced or Enterprise installation
+- Access to a FormKiQ Advanced or Enterprise installation.

-* An installed and configured latest version of the [FileSync CLI](/docs/add-on-modules/modules/filesync-cli)
+- The latest [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) installed and configured.
+- AWS CLI access to the source and destination S3 buckets.
+- Source and destination FormKiQ DynamoDB document table names.
+- Source and destination document S3 bucket names.

+## Workflow Overview

+1. Copy document metadata with `fk --restore-dynamodb`.
+2. Copy document content with `aws s3 sync`.
+3. Verify document metadata and content in the destination environment.

 ## Step 1: Sync DynamoDb

 **The first step is to sync the document metadata.**

-Using the [FileSync CLI](/docs/add-on-modules/modules/filesync-cli), you can sync the FormKiQ metadata that is stored in [Amazon DynamoDb](https://aws.amazon.com/dynamodb) using the command:
+Using the [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli), you can sync the FormKiQ metadata that is stored in [Amazon DynamoDB](https://aws.amazon.com/dynamodb) using the command:

 ```
 fk --restore-dynamodb --from-table <source_dynamodb_tablename> --to-table <destination_dynamodb_tablename>
 ```

-:::note
-The --dry-run and --verbose can be used with this command to see the output from the CLI
+:::caution
+`--restore-dynamodb` writes directly to the destination table.
+Use compatible FormKiQ versions and restore into an empty or controlled target table.
 :::

 ### Example